A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 What to See?

-Mandalay Hill is not to be missed for sunrise, and view of the city landscape.
-Su Taung Pyae Pagoda is located at the hilltop.
+Mandalay Hill is not to be missed for sunrise, and a view of the city landscape.
+Su Taung Pyae Pagoda

 Downtown Mandalay

-In the bustling downtown, peek into the dim light shophouses.
-On 81st street cross 27th street found Joon Mosque , in the opposite is a Hindu temple’s tower-structure-gate of south Indian architecture stood out, which is Sri Ganesh Temple .
-A street of shops owned by Hindu and Sikhs that serves the small community.
-In an old laddoos (sweets) shop, motichoor laddoos, cashew kati, and others made of milk and sugar sweets displayed behind the glasses.
+.
+A street of shops owned by Hindus and Sikhs that serves the small community.
+In an old laddoos (sweets) shop, motichoor laddoos, cashew kati, and others made of milk and sugar sweets were displayed behind the glass.

 Clock tower serves as the landmark into a cluster of markets that sell fabrics, daily commodities, spices, etc. Zay Cho Market somewhat functions as a wholesale market.
 Grab a bowl of noodles on the sidewalk.